TheNewDevl/Rest-API/README.md

 Run `npm run test` to run all functional tests .
 Don't hesitate to run this if you change anything in source code.

 Hope you will enjoy this :) !

+## TO RUN FRONT APP GO TO FRONT DIR AND FOLLOW THE INCLUDED MD